Henry Cavill's Net Worth: The 'Man Of Steel' Actor's Career, Brand Deals, Cars And More

 The year 2013 was when Cavill starred in his most famous role — Superman, in Zack Snyder’s Man Of Steel.

 Produced by Christopher Nolan, the first film in the DCEU, was a major box office success.
-It grossed over USD 668 million worldwide, becoming the highest-grossing Superman film ever until Batman v Superman: Dawn of Justice broke the record in 2016.
+It grossed over USD 668 million (INR 5,528 crore) worldwide, becoming the highest-grossing Superman film ever until Batman v Superman: Dawn of Justice broke the record in 2016.

-Reports suggest that Cavill was paid an upfront salary of USD 300,000 for Man of Steel.
-But the film’s overwhelming box office success led to incentives that took the actor’s pay to around USD 14 million .
+Reports suggest that Cavill was paid an upfront salary of USD 300,000 (INR 2.48 crore) for Man of Steel.
+But the film’s overwhelming box office success led to incentives that took the actor’s pay to around USD 14 million (INR 110 crore).

 Following this, Cavill is believed to have signed similar profit-sharing deals for his subsequent appearances as Superman in the movies.
 In December 2022, he announced that he will not be playing the universally famous comic book superhero in subsequent DC films, following the franchise’s revamp by James Gunn.